locnnil/workshop/docs/tutorial/designing-workspace/extend/iterate.rst

 desired development environment for your project.

 .. note::
-    It is highly recommended to familiarise yourself with the concept `Changes and Tasks <../../../../explanation/changes-and-tasks/changes>`_ before proceeding.
-The workspace
-    state engine gives a fine control over how a long-running or invasive operation will be planned and executed by prioritising always having a workspace in a working state.
+    It is highly recommended to familiarise yourself with the concept :ref:`changes-and-tasks` before proceeding.
+The workspace state engine gives a fine control over how a long-running or invasive operation will be planned and executed by prioritising always having a workspace in a working state.

 With the ``wait-on-error`` option, the refresh command will not initiate  abort automatically.
 Instead, the progress will be paused on the task that caused an